Hawk-Eye: History

 Hawk-Eye was developed in 2000 by engineers at Roke Manor Research Limited, then a Siemens subsidiary in Romsey, England.
 Paul Hawkins and David Sherry submitted a United Kingdom patent application for the technology, but this was subsequently withdrawn.
-All of the technology and intellectual property was spun off into a separated company, Hawk-Eye Innovations Ltd, based in Winchester, Hampshire.
+All of the technology and intellectual property was spun off into a separate company, Hawk-Eye Innovations Ltd, based in Winchester, Hampshire.
 This was initially established as a joint venture between Roke Manor Research and Sunset + Vine.
 At the time, Sunset + Vine produced the Channel 4 television cricket coverage where Hawk-Eye was first used.

 On 14 June 2006 a group of investors—led by the Wisden Group and that included Mark Getty, a member of the wealthy American family and business dynasty—bought the company for £4.4m.
 The acquisition was intended to strengthen Wisden's presence in cricket and allow it to enter tennis and other international sports, with Hawk-Eye working on implementing a system for basketball.
 According to Hawk-Eye's website, the system produces much more data than that shown on television.

 Put up for sale in September 2010, it was sold as a complete entity to Japanese electronic giant Sony in March 2011 in a deal that valued the company at £15m-£20m.

 Deployment in sport

 Cricket

 The technology was first used by Channel 4 during a Test match between England and Pakistan on Lord's Cricket Ground, on 21 May 2001.
 It is used by the majority of television networks to track the trajectory of balls in flight.
-Its major use in cricket broadcasting is in analysing LBW decisions, where the likely path of the ball can be projected forward, through the batsman's legs, to see if it would have hit the stumps.
+Its major use in cricket broadcasting is in analysing leg before wicket (LBW) decisions, where the likely path of the ball can be projected forward, through the batsman's legs, to see if it would have hit the stumps.

-In the winter season of 2008/2009 the ICC trialled a referral system where Hawk-Eye was used for referring decisions to the third umpire if a team disagreed with a leg before wicket (LBW) decision.
+In the winter season of 2008/2009 the ICC trialled a referral system where Hawk-Eye was used for referring decisions to the third umpire if a team disagreed with an LBW decision.
 Initially the third umpire was able to look at what the ball actually did up to the point when it hit the batsman, but could not look at the predicted flight of the ball after it hit the batsman.
 The third umpire is now able to see the projected path of the ball too, and Hawk-Eye is currently sanctioned in international cricket even though some doubts remain about its accuracy.

 When an LBW decision is referred to Hawk-Eye, it assists in assessing against three criteria: